benspector3/pong-asd/README.md

 # Helpful Functions / Code

-Below are some funcitons we've written in the past that may be helpful to you in this project:
+Below are some functions we've written in the past that may be helpful to you in this project:

 ### Factory Function